Advertisement

 Faulty Brakes are likely to produce a grinding noise when applied; what should you do if you hear a grinding noise, especially when braking?

-This matter needs urgent attention, not only because of its unappealing noise but because it’ll cause severe damage if not fixed on time.
+This matter needs urgent attention, not only because of its unappealing noise but also because if it is not fixed on time, it will cause severe damage.

 Advertisement

-And the exciting part is that; new brakes aren’t exempted from making this squeaky sound.
-However, if you’re wondering, “Why are my brakes grinding when braking” then this article is for you.
+The exciting part is that new brakes aren’t exempt from making this squeaky sound.
+However, if you’re wondering, “Why are my brakes grinding when braking?” then this article is for you.

 In this article, I will show you probable reasons why your brake pad is grinding and how to fix it.